flathub/com.obsproject.Studio.Plugin.OBSVkCapture/README.md

 Installation
 -----------

-This plugin is an extension for OBS Studio therefore is not listed on the Flathub website to download it.
+This flatpak is an extension for OBS Studio and is therefore not listed on the Flathub website.

 To install this plugin you need to run this command in a terminal: